zlatozar/etudes/ComputerSimulation/InstructionSet.md

 |  Convert To Real Register                 |  RR      |  1E           |   ```FLOATR, R1 R2```                |    GLE        |

-The 32-bit two's complement integer at the effective address is converted to a real number and stored in register R1.
-The real result is compared to zero to set the CCR.
+The 32-bit two's complement integer at the effective address is converted to a real number and stored in register `R1`.
+The real result is compared to zero to set the `CCR`.
 A _word-addressing exception_ may occur.

 ### 102. FLOAT